Shehryar/whoserep/README.md

 Development, QA, and release process
 ------------------------------------

-We develop and test using Xcode 10 but build releases with Xcode 9 due to partner requirements.
+We develop, test, and build using Xcode 10.1.

 Loosely following [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/), `develop` is the default branch.
 We merge `develop` into `staging` to prepare a release candidate.
 Once a release candidate has been approved, `staging` will be merged into `master`.